-She told me to return to the store in one hour to speak to the manager.
+She told me to return to the store after one hour to speak to the manager.
 My hopes were propped up.
 I spent the time walking about the centre, people-watching, thinking, searching for meaning and stories in everyday moments.

-The hour went by fleetingly.
+The hour went by rather fleetingly.
 Once I was back inside the store, the conversation with Percy was brief.
 He asked if I worked hard, to which I replied, “I grew up working at my Dad’s car tyre repair and sales business.
 Unga’worry.”

 I got the weekend gig.

 In the two years following that afternoon, I worked diligently, studied the clothing retail space, learned customer service, and got a platform to refine my communication skills.